-The Student Conduct Administrator may place a temporary administrative hold preventing an accused student's registration, transcript release, or graduation if it is necessary to secure the student's cooperation in the investigation or compliance with a direction.
+The Student Conduct Administrator may place a temporary administrative hold preventing an accused student's registration, financial aid award, transcript release, or graduation if it is necessary to secure the student's cooperation in the investigation or compliance with a direction.
 This hold is not a sanction but a necessary step to resolve the complaint promptly.